Anita Gispert:

 Additionally, the experience encourages viewers to reflect on their ancestors and appreciate the value of visual archives.

-Visitors to the THERMALIA Museum can discover the story of Anita Gispert Vila while also engaging with heritage themes through interactive experiences.
+Visitors to the THERMALIA Museum can discover Anita’s story while also engaging with heritage themes through interactive experiences.